Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/requirements/features-and-requirements.md

     - Suggest user queries on the home page

 - Error Handling
-    - When the user response is not clear, give a "did you mean..." correction prompt.
+    - When the user response is not clear the user must be given a correction prompt.
     - When there are no results for the user's question, it must be reprompted.

 - User Interface
     - Develop a user-friendly interface using Flask and Python
     - Ensure that user interface remains consistent regardless of the screen size.
     - User must be notified when the data is loading during fetching operations.
-    - Result area must display the answers to the user's question and other data used to fetch from the API.
+    - Result area must display the answers to the user's question and other data used to fetch from the API such as SQL queries and the tables queried.
-        - SQL queries, Table queried
 - Mapping
     - When a user asks a question, a map should appear and display the geographical data about their question.
 - API Rate Limits
-    - Must implment an API rate limits to prevent API abuse.
+    - Must have an API rate limits to prevent API abuse.

 ## Nonfunctional Requirements
 - Ease of Navigation